SHIVASANJAY2007/SHIVASANJAY2007/README.md

 # 🧑‍💻 About Me

 I am a motivated and disciplined developer with strong leadership and team-building skills, shaped by my active involvement in the sport of **Kho-Kho**.
 I enjoy creating **full-stack web projects**, solving complex problems, and consistently expanding my technical expertise.
-With the focus and resilience gained from sports—and a deep passion for development—I strive to contribute meaningfully to every team and project I take part in.
+With the focus and resilience gained from sports and a deep passion for development.
+I strive to contribute meaningfully to every team and project I take part in.

 ---